 Forget most of the things you thought you knew.
 Though the game does indeed use Extra as a stepping stone, it then completely goes off the beaten path and does its own thing, which is precisely what makes it work so well: it’s no longer the same old tournament of seven Masters all vying for the Grail, but something entirely different.
 I don’t want to reveal too much, but the gist of it is that something goes very wrong during Extra’s Grail War, which results in you and a bunch of other unlucky Masters, Servants, and NPCs being hauled off to the Far Side of the Moon and right into the territory of a certain new threat.
 What’s more, you’re essentially irregulars now: bugs in the system, which means that pretty much all bets are off.
 Why you were taken to the Far Side and what the game’s mysterious new antagonist has in store for you is the primary mystery on everyone’s mind while you and the other Masters try to assess the situation and find a way back to the Near Side in order to continue the Grail War as intended.

-Needless to say, it was cool to have the rug being completely pulled from under you, and even cooler to see characters that were bitter rivals in the original not only teaming up as allies for a common goal, but also expressing themselves in ways they never did in the first Extra.
+Needless to say, it was cool to have the rug being completely pulled from under me, and even cooler to see characters that were bitter rivals in the original not only teaming up as allies for a common goal, but also expressing themselves in ways they never did in the first Extra.
 And yes, this does admittedly have a bit of a fanservice-y flavor to it, but I really enjoyed how it was handled.
 The first time you hear Leo’s spirited GOOD MORNING!!!, you’ll know you’re in for quite a special ride.
 It’s a fresh and different take after the original’s somewhat more consistently serious tone, and the game’s way of letting its hair down and living a little.

 What’s also worth noting is that CCC becomes much more of a genuine visual novel than Extra, placing a notably larger emphasis on textual storytelling and rich characterization than the prequel, all the while effortlessly mixing engaging drama with a more than generous helping of quirky comedy.
 Imagine it like this: while Extra was a dungeon crawler that just so happened to be loosely based on Fate and had a story that felt like a bit of an afterthought, CCC is a beautifully realized and deeply character-focused experience from the get-go that just so happens to borrow Extra’s gameplay elements.
 Ironically enough, it still ends up doing way more with said gameplay elements than the prequel.